 True Story: The film is loosely inspired by Wisconsin serial killer, Ed Gein, in the 50s.
 Gein was responsible for the murders of Bernice Worden and Mary Hogan (only two confirmed kills, but he is believed to be responsible for more murders) as well as a large number of grave robberies.
 When police searched his home, they found furniture made of human skin and bones as well as an apron made of the flesh and breasts of his victims.

-The Movie: Johnny Depp and Heather Graham star in this Victorian era thriller in which police search for Jack the Ripper.
+The Movie: Johnny Depp plays an opium-addicted investigator in this Victorian-era thriller about the hunt for Jack the Ripper.

 True Story: The film is inspired by the story of the dybbuk box.
 Jewish folklore says that a dybbuk is a dark spirit that can possess the living.
 A mysterious box was up for sale on eBay and the person that purchased the box reported dark energy and sold the box to someone else.
 Each person that bought the box experienced the same paranormal events and sold the box to someone else.
 The owners of the box have experienced everything from strokes to haunting, and even possession.

 22. 'Dead Ringers'